retrography/data-management/outline.markdown

  <!--- Course Project debriefing --->

-Activities: Be ready to register your team of four for the course project.
+Activities: Be ready to register your team of four for the course project.<br />
 [Slides]({{ site.baseurl }}/public/slides/session_09.pdf)

 ***